tmi-lab/theia/README.md

-# Theia: A Decision Support Tool to Predict Rates of Cognitive and Functional Decline in Alzheimer's Disease and Mild Cognitive Impairment
+# Predicting Rates of Cognitive and Functional Decline in Alzheimer's Disease and Mild Cognitive Impairment

 **Authors:** Antigone Fogel et al.